 Tackling the challenging terrain of the West MacDonnell Ranges for two weeks requires a decent amount of preparation.
 I’d done quite a bit of hiking overseas prior to my solo Larapinta Trail trek but I’d never carried everything on my own back over such a long distance before.
 If you’re thinking about undertaking the trail as an independent hiker, this guide will explain how I went about preparing for the Larapinta, as well as, what gear and food I packed.

-Here is how I prepared for the Larapinta Trail as a solo hiker.
+Here is my Larapinta Trail preparation guide as a solo hiker.

 Disclaimer: This post contains affiliate links which means I get a commission if you buy a product through my link at no extra cost to you.
 By doing so, I can keep this blog going and continue to create helpful guides for you.